Abeshith/DigitRecoginizer-CNN/README.md

 - It helps in understanding the model's convergence and potential overfitting or underfitting issues.
 - The x-axis represents the number of epochs, while the y-axis represents accuracy and loss values.

-#### Confusion Matrix
-- The confusion matrix visualizes the model's classification performance.
-- It shows the number of correct and incorrect predictions for each digit class.
-- The diagonal elements represent the number of correctly classified instances for each class, while off-diagonal elements represent misclassifications.
-- Brighter colors indicate higher values, highlighting areas of frequent misclassification.

 ### Results